Momentum accelerated power iterations and the restarted Lanczos method: Background

 \end{lemma} The condition $(2 \rho \eps + \eps^2)/(1+\rho^2) < 1$ is satisfied for $\rho \in (0,1)$ by $\eps < 0.71$.
 By \eqref{eqn:lemrstab}, $\widehat \eps/\eps$ tends to $0$ as $\rho$ tends to $1$.

-In the papers introducing dynamic iterations for the more general polynomial acceleration strategies of \cite{CMP25-d,CMP25-r}, the map $r(\rho)$ given by \eqref{eqn:rofrho} is shown to be a contraction.
+In the papers introducing dynamic iterations for the more general polynomial acceleration strategies of \cite{CMP25-d,CMP25-r}, the map $r(\rho)$ given in this case by \eqref{eqn:rofrho} is shown to be a contraction.
 Next we show the analogous result for iteration \ref{eqn:mpscheme}.

 \begin{lemma}The map $r(\rho)$ given by \eqref{eqn:rofrho} is a contraction on $(\sqrt{-2+\sqrt{5}},1) \approx (0.4859,1)$. \end{lemma} \begin{proof} Taking a first derivative yields of $r(\rho)$ given by \eqref{eqn:rofrho} yields